DaniloASP/RatesOfAdaptation/README.md

 Furthermore the scripts were used for the estimation of recombination rate per species & across the genome, neutral genetic diveristy (proxy for Ne), core & accessory protein-coding gene repertoire, protein functional prediction (effectors, secreted and non-secreted proteins), phylogenetic inferences and statistical modeling.

-These scripts were used in the project: Large-scale analyses reveal the contribution of adaptive evolution in pathogenic and non-pathogenic fungal species, available at xxx.
+These scripts were used in the project: "Large-scale analyses reveal the contribution of adaptive evolution in pathogenic and non-pathogenic fungal species", available at xxx.
 (BiorXiv link soon)

 # Installation